sg893052/sonic-buildimage/templates/SONiC Design Doc Template.md

 ### 1.2.2 Container
 Which container(s) will the code go into?
 Will there be new container(s)?
+Identify the dependencies on other containers in terms of starting order, restart dependencies, etc.

 ### 1.2.3 SAI Overview
 Do we expect to need a new SAI API specification?
 If so, provide rough semantics (information flow across the API)?